syncfusion-content/wpf-docs/wpf/Diagram/Groups.md

    _Grouping By Using the Context Menu_

-   > Note: The Group command is enabled only when two or more objects are selected.
+   N> The Group command is enabled only when two or more objects are selected.

    See Also